-Transgenic cell type specific ATTAC[TM] -zebrafish complement the existing NTR-mediated inducible cell ablation method.
-For one the ATTAC[TM] approach may broaden the range of cell types that could be targeted by inducible cell death.
-In addition, unlike metronidazole Tamoxifen neither exerts antibiotic nor prominent anti-inflammatory activity.
-Thus when cell ablation and its consequences are to be studied in the context of a naturally occuring inflammatory responses such as the behaivors of microglia, macrophages or neutrophils and their contribution to post-ablation processes, ATTAC[TM] -zebrafish may serve as an informative tool.
+Transgenic cell type-specific ATTACTMTM zebrafish complement the existing NTR-mediated inducible cell ablation method.
+First, the ATTACTM approach may broaden the range of cell types that could be targeted by inducible cell death.
+In addition, unlike metronidazole, tamoxifen exerts neither antibiotic nor prominent anti-inflammatory activity.
+Thus, when cell ablation and its consequences are to be studied in the context of a naturally occurring inflammatory responses, such as the behaviors of microglia, macrophages or neutrophils and their contribution to post-ablation processes, ATTACTM zebrafish may serve as an informative tool.

-In summary, the choice of the ablation approach - mechanically, genetically, chemically or light-induced - will influence subsequent events such as regeneration or remodelling of neuronal connections, and these issues have to be evaluated by the investigator.
-Here we introduce a useful supplement to the steadily growing genetic zebrafish toolbox in form of a fast, efficient and inducible cell ablation method thereby enlarging the technical possibilities to choose from.
+In summary, the choice of ablation approach - mechanically, genetically, chemically or light-induced - will influence subsequent events such as regeneration or remodeling of neuronal connections, and these issues have to be evaluated by the investigator.
+Here, we introduce a useful supplement to the steadily growing genetic zebrafish toolbox in form of a fast, efficient and inducible cell ablation method, thereby increasing the number of technical possibilities from which to choose.

-MATERIALS & METHODS

-Animal husbandry
+MATERIALS AND METHODS Animal husbandry

-Zebrafish were maintained under 14 hours light/ 10 hours dark cycles at 28°C. Juvenile and adult fish were treated according to the Declaration of Helsinki for the care and use of animals and in accordance with legal regulations (EU-Directive 201_63).
-Phenylthiourea (PTU, 0.15 mM) to reduce pigmentation was only used where indicated.
-In addition, established transgenic lines expressing KalTA4 in the ventral neural tube (hzm9; Babaryka et al., 2009), in rhombomere 3 and 5 (hzm6Et) and in skeletal muscles (hzm8Et; Distel et al., 2009) were used as well as Tg(ca8-ADV.E1b:TagRFP)bz4Tg also named PC-FyntagRFP-T as control (Matsui et al., 2014).
+Zebrafish were maintained under 14 h light/10 h dark cycles at 28°C. Juvenile and adult fish were treated according to the Declaration of Helsinki for the care and use of animals, and in accordance with legal regulations (EU-Directive 201_63).
+Phenylthiourea (PTU, 0.15 mM) to reduce pigmentation was used only where indicated.
+In addition, established transgenic lines expressing KalTA4 in the ventral neural tube (hzm9; Babaryka et al., 2009), in rhombomeres 3 and 5 (hzm6Et), and in skeletal muscles (hzm8Et; Distel et al., 2009) were used as well as Tg(ca8-ADV.
+E1b:TagRFP)bz4Tg, also named PC-FyntagRFP-T, as a control (Matsui et al., 2014).